shodown96/shodown96/README.md

 I'm a Full-Stack Software Engineer who loves building reliable and secure products that reach thousands, and even more, while still feeling smooth and intuitive to use, one keystroke at a time🔥.

+I’m looking to contribute to Open source projects

 I work across a range of technologies, but here are some of my go-to tools:

 - **Frontend & Mobile:** Next.js, React.js, React Native